 Parking and Mailbox

 - A parking permit authorization will be provided at your check-in.
-Complete this form and turn it into UO Department of Parking and Transportation within 72 hours of move in.
+Complete this form and turn it into UO Transportation Services within 72 hours of move in.
 You will be issued a parking permit that must be displayed in any vehicle parked in your assigned parking space.

 - Mailbox keys will be issued to the residents upon check-in.
 A charge will be assessed to the resident for replacing lost mailbox keys.